 Health Benefits and Risks with Semolina

-There is not really a cut and dry way to substitute out semolina in your recipes.
-If you do not have semolina, and only have all-purpose flour, then you can absolutely still complete your recipe, but your results, while delicious, may just turn out slightly less-than-perfect in texture.
-The higher protein content, the better, when substituting for semolina.
-Semolina has about 13% or more protein content, as compared to all-purpose flour with around 8-11%.
+There is not really a cut and dried way to substitute for semolina in your recipes.
+If you do not have semolina, and only have all purpose flour, then you can absolutely still complete your recipe, but your results, while delicious, may just turn out slightly less-than-perfect in texture.
+The higher protein content the better when substituting for semolina.
+Semolina has about 13% or more protein content, as compared to all purpose flour with around 8-11%.
 Lower protein flours, like cake flour for instance, probably will not yield similar results, but if you have bread flour or whole wheat flour, which both have a higher protein content, then your results will be more similar to what you are used to!
 If you are planning to dry your pasta or freeze your end product for some time, then it is recommended to go ahead and wait until you have semolina on hand, as this will help your goods retain their shape over longer periods of time!
 Semolina does have a slightly sandy texture, which means it’s hard to replace in recipes.
 If you are using it to top your bread or keep your pizza dough from sticking to the pan, a finely ground cornmeal or corn flour will work well to replicate the texture.